tushar-c/tushar-c.github.io/_posts/2018-11-8-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 $$\frac{\partial o_j}{\partial a_j} = \frac{\partial f(a_j)}{\partial a_j} = f'(a_j) * \frac{\partial a_j}{\partial a_j} = f'(a_j)$$

-This quantity is the second equation is both the required equations, so we need two more quantities and we get that through:
+This quantity is the second equation in both the required equations, so we need two more quantities and we get that through:

 $$\frac{\partial a_j}{\partial w_{ij}} = \frac{\partial \sum_{i} (w_{ij} * x_{i}) + b_j}{\partial w_{ij}} = x_i$$